austin-thompson/flutter-app-boilerplate/README.md

 ## Usage

 1. **Run the Backend**:
-   Start the backend server to handle API requests for login and registration.
+   Start the backend server from within the 'nodejs' directory to handle API requests for login and registration.

 2. **Run the Frontend**:
-   Launch the Flutter application on a connected device or emulator.
+   Launch the Flutter application from within the root directory on a connected device or emulator.

 3. **Login/Register**:
    Use the app to register a new account or log in with existing credentials.
-Test accounts included in the database:
+Test accounts included in the database after running 'setup_db.sql':

    - Username: `admin`, Password: `admin`
    - Username: `john_doe`, Password: `password123`